 8 Strategies For Financial Success

-Bad debt, such as credit card debt, will burden you with high interest rates, no tax benefits, and no hope for appreciation.
+It is important to remember that not all debt is created equal.
+There is a significant distinction between good debt and bad debt.
+Good debt, such as a mortgage, typically comes with a low-interest rate, tax benefits, and supports an investment that grows in value.
+Bad debt, such as credit card debt, will burden you with high-interest rates, no tax benefits, and no hope for appreciation.
 Bad debt will actually reduce your standard of living.
-When looking at your financial plan you want to make sure that you are keeping bad debts to a minimum.
-Actually, don’t keep to a minimum: make it go away.
+When looking at your financial plan, you want to make sure that you are keeping bad debts to a minimum.
+Now that I think of it, don’t keep bad debt to a minimum: make it go away.